 - Between November 2019 and April 2020, Scarborough Borough Council partnered with the University of Hull to produce research on evolving a circular plastics economy.
-This was prompted by the council’s desire to become a single-use plastic free authority but provides useful evidence that will feed into the LEP’s circular economy priorities too.
+This was prompted by the council’s desire to become a single-use plastic free authority but also provides useful evidence that'll feed into the LEP’s circular economy priorities.

 The LEP’s Local Authority Climate Action Co-ordinator convenes the climate leads from each of its member local authorities every other month.
 This forum enables the LEP to hear what challenges local authorities face and identify any gaps that the LEP can fill.